 We will establish for parents a place in the program called a "Family Corner", which will be located in a quiet area away from the doorway.
-At the Family Corner, families will find a place to daily sign their children in and out, activity calendars, program evaluation forms, newsletters, resources for parenting and family classes, special events, and ideas for things to do as a family.
+At the Family Corner, families will find a place to daily sign their children in and out, activity calendars, newsletters, and information about special events and ideas for things to do as a family.

 We recognize and respect parents as the most important influence in the lives of their children.
 We feel that parents have both the right and the responsibility to share in decisions about their children's care and development.
 We understand that parents need to be happy with the program in order to meet both Children's Choice and the school's goals.
 We strive to involve parents through a variety of activities.
 Families may choose to volunteer in one or more of many different areas that are designed to use their own individual strengths or specialties.
 We understand how busy, working families who need child care are and ensure that the ways to be involved are designed to meet your busy schedule.
-We would like to communicate with you through daily informal contact, parent conferences, newsletters, activity calendars, phone calls, parent meetings, etc. We would like to invite every parent to drop by the school-age care program announced or unannounced at any time to see what we are doing and have some fun with us!
+We would like to communicate with you through daily informal contact, parent conferences, newsletters, activity calendars, phone calls, parent meetings, etc. We would like to invite every parent to drop by the afterschool program announced or unannounced at any time to see what we are doing and have some fun with us!